MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Usability

 Mostly good, but a mixed bag.
 I'm not familar with VS Code (Cursor is built on VS Code), which made things a little harder (I'm not knocking it for this).
 There are things like rules which should be easier and more obvious to set up.
+The fact you an specify rules in "natural" English feels like a benefit, but I'd rather have something more restrictive that's less open to interpretation, may be a combination would work well.

 ## Debugging

 Frankly, I found debugging harder than other envionments.
 I missed having notebook-like features.
-There's no variable explorer.
+There's a variable explorer, but it's weaker than in an IDE like Spyder.
 On the plus side, you can set breakpoints and step through the code.

 ## Commenting code